ibm-cloud-docs/assistant/failover.md

 ### Failover for v1 and v2 stateless API

 For a successful failover, ensure the following:
-- Synchronize training data changes across regions.
+- Training data changes should be synchronized across regions.
 Avoid pushing changes delayed over a large window of time (such as days) to mitigate risk of algorithm changes being deployed by Watson Assistant in between regions being updated.
 - The same IBM Cloud account should be used for the service instances across regions to maintain a single overall bill for services.
 - The client applications should support:
   - Watson Assistant API hostname